wilkelab/Opfi/README.md

 ### Install with pip

-This method does not automatically install non-Python dependencies, so they will need to be installed separately following their individual installation instructions.
-A complete list, with links to each software homepage, is available [here]().
+This method does not automatically install non-Python dependencies, so they will need to be installed separately, following their individual installation instructions.
+A complete list of required software is available [here](https://opfi.readthedocs.io/en/latest/installation.html#dependencies).
 Once this step is complete, install Opfi with pip by running:

 ```
 pip install opfi
 ```

-For information about installing for development, check out the [documentation site]().
+For information about installing for development, check out the [documentation site](https://opfi.readthedocs.io/en/latest/installation.html).

 ## Gene Finder